-The Agile philosophy was created out of a necessity for organizations to be able to quickly adapt to a fast changing world.
+The Agile philosophy was created because of organization's needs to be able to adapt to a quickly changing world.
 Only those organizations that adapt stay relevant and are able to survive.
-The philosophy was also borne from frustrations that arose from old fashioned organizational structures and project management methods.
+The philosophy was also created out of the frustrations that arose from old fashioned organizational structures and project management methods.
 Because of this in 2001 a number of new values and principles were written down in the Agile Manifesto.
 These values and principles increasingly form the foundation of Agile organizations.